DDGNode

 }

 "description": "A `DDGNode` is a vertex in the data dependencies graph used by SOFA to manage data updates when changes occur.
 It forms part of the implementation for DataEngines and other data update mechanisms.\n\nThe `DDGNode` interacts with other nodes through methods like `addInput`, `delInput`, `addOutput`, and `delOutput`.
 These operations maintain a list of inputs and outputs, ensuring that dependencies are correctly updated when changes occur.
 The node also tracks its 'dirty' state (i.e., whether it needs to be updated) via flags.\n\nKey methods include:\n- **`update()`**: A pure virtual method for updating the value; must be implemented by subclasses.\n- **`setDirtyValue()` and `setDirtyOutputs()`**: Methods that propagate update requests through the graph, marking nodes as 'dirty' when updates are needed.\n- **`cleanDirty()`**: Resets the dirty state after an update is performed.\n\nThe node manages its own dependencies through protected methods like `doAddInput`, `doDelInput`, `doAddOutput`, and `doDelOutput`.
 The destructor automatically removes remaining links to prevent dangling references.
-This ensures that any changes are correctly propagated throughout the data dependency graph."
+This ensures that any changes are correctly propagated throughout the data dependency graph.",

 "maths": "A `DDGNode` is a vertex in the data dependencies graph (DDG) used by the SOFA framework to manage updates when changes occur.
 This graph structure ensures that data values are updated consistently and efficiently.
 The DDG is crucial for implementing mechanisms like DataEngines, where maintaining consistency between related pieces of data is essential.\n\n### Mathematical Representation\n\nLet's denote a `DDGNode` as $N_i$.
 Each node $N_i$ has two sets: \n- Inputs ($I(N_i)$): A set of nodes that feed into $N_i$.\n- Outputs ($O(N_i)$): A set of nodes that $N_i$ feeds into.\n\nThese sets can be represented as follows:\n$$\nI(N_i) = \\{ N_j | (N_j, N_i) \\in E \\}\n$$\n$$\nO(N_i) = \\{ N_k | (N_i, N_k) \\in E \\}\n$$\nwhere $E$ is the set of directed edges in the DDG.\n\n### State Management\n\nEach `DDGNode` maintains two state flags:\n- **Dirty Value Flag ($D_v(N_i)$)**: Indicates if the value of $N_i$ needs to be updated.\n- **Dirty Outputs Flag ($D_o(N_i)$)**: Indicates if the outputs of $N_i$ need to be marked as dirty due to an update in $N_i$'s value.\n\nThese flags are defined as follows:\n$$\nD_v(N_i) = \\begin{cases} \n 1 & \\text{if } N_i \\text{ needs updating},\\\\\n 0 & \\text{otherwise}\n\\end{cases}\n$$\n$$\nD_o(N_i) = \\begin{cases} \n 1 & \\text{if outputs of } N_i \\text{ need to be marked as dirty},\\\\\n 0 & \\text{otherwise}\n\\end{cases}\n$$\n\n### Methods and Operations\n\n- **`addInput(N_j)`**: Adds $N_j$ to the inputs set $I(N_i)$ if it is not already present.
 This operation also marks both $N_i$ and $N_j$ as dirty:\n $$ N_j \\gets I(N_i)$$\n $$ D_v(N_i) = 1$$\n\n- **`delInput(N_j)`**: Removes $N_j$ from the inputs set $I(N_i)$ if it exists.
 This operation also updates the dependencies accordingly.\n\n- **`addOutput(N_k)`**: Adds $N_k$ to the outputs set $O(N_i)$ if it is not already present.
 This operation also marks both $N_i$ and $N_k$ as dirty:\n $$ N_k \\gets O(N_i)$$\n $$ D_v(N_k) = 1$$\n\n- **`delOutput(N_k)`**: Removes $N_k$ from the outputs set $O(N_i)$ if it exists.
 This operation also updates the dependencies accordingly.\n\n- **`update()`**: A pure virtual method that must be implemented by subclasses to perform the actual update of node values based on its inputs.\n\n- **`setDirtyValue()`**: Marks $N_i$ as dirty, indicating it needs an update:\n $$ D_v(N_i) = 1$$\n\n- **`setDirtyOutputs()`**: Propagates the dirty state to all outputs $O(N_i)$:\n $$ \\forall N_k \\in O(N_i), D_v(N_k) = 1$$\n\n- **`cleanDirty()`**: Resets the dirty flags after an update has been performed.
 This method also cleans the dirty outputs of inputs:\n $$ D_v(N_i) = 0$$\n $$ D_o(N_i) = 0$$\n $$ \\forall N_j \\in I(N_i), D_o(N_j) = 0$$\n\n- **`notifyEndEdit()`**: Propagates the notification of an edit to all outputs:\n $$ \\forall N_k \\in O(N_i), N_k.notifyEndEdit()$$\n\n### Example Workflow\n\nConsider a scenario where $N_1$ is updated, which in turn requires updates for its dependent nodes.
-The workflow can be described as follows:\n1. **Initial State**: $D_v(N_1) = 0$, $D_o(N_1) = 0$\n2. **Update Required**: An external event triggers an update on $N_1$.\n3. **Mark Dirty**: $setDirtyValue() \\Rightarrow D_v(N_1) = 1$\n4. **Propagate Update Requests**:\n - $setDirtyOutputs() \\Rightarrow D_o(N_1) = 1$\n - For each output node $N_k$ in $O(N_1)$, set $D_v(N_k) = 1$\n5. **Actual Updates**: The `update()` method is called on all nodes marked as dirty.\n6. **Clean State**: After updates are performed, reset the dirty flags using `cleanDirty()` to ensure consistent state management.\n\nThis mathematical and physical description encapsulates how the `DDGNode` operates within the SOFA framework to maintain data consistency through a directed graph structure."
+The workflow can be described as follows:\n1. **Initial State**: $D_v(N_1) = 0$, $D_o(N_1) = 0$\n2. **Update Required**: An external event triggers an update on $N_1$.\n3. **Mark Dirty**: $setDirtyValue() \\Rightarrow D_v(N_1) = 1$\n4. **Propagate Update Requests**:\n - $setDirtyOutputs() \\Rightarrow D_o(N_1) = 1$\n - For each output node $N_k$ in $O(N_1)$, set $D_v(N_k) = 1$\n5. **Actual Updates**: The `update()` method is called on all nodes marked as dirty.\n6. **Clean State**: After updates are performed, reset the dirty flags using `cleanDirty()` to ensure consistent state management.\n\nThis mathematical and physical description encapsulates how the `DDGNode` operates within the SOFA framework to maintain data consistency through a directed graph structure.",

 "abstract": "`DDGNode` is a vertex in the data dependencies graph used by SOFA to manage updates when changes occur, forming part of the implementation for DataEngines and other data update mechanisms.",